jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

             Name: Node1
-            Home Directory: (Browse to the directory for the first server and select it) Execution Environment: (Choose your runtime JRE if not correct) Configuration base directory: (This should already point to your server configuration directory) Configuration file: (Browse and choose the `standalone-ha.xml` file)
+            Home Directory: (Browse to the directory for the first server and select it) Execution Environment: (Choose your JRE 8 runtime if not correct) Configuration base directory: (This should already point to your server configuration directory) Configuration file: (Browse and choose the `standalone-ha.xml` file)
    * In the `Add and Remove` dialog, add the `jboss-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
    * In the `Server` tab, double-click on `Node1` to open it.
 4. Configure the second server instance in JBoss Developer Studio.
    * In the `Server` tab, right-click and choose `New` --> `Server`.
    * For the `Server name`, enter "Node2" and click `Next`.